sandor-juhasz/huninet-mode/README.md

 Copyright © 2016 Sándor Juhász

-This minor mode is used to convert a text buffer containing Hungarian text to the 7-bit "dead key" notation using the Huninet recommendation.
+This minor mode is used to convert a text buffer containing Hungarian text to the 7-bit "dead key" ("repülőékezetes") notation using the Huninet recommendation.
 The recommendation can be found here: http://deneb.iszt.hu/~pasztor/ekezet.html

-A simple hello world library to test Travis CI features.

 Distributed under the GNU GPL version 3 or later.